hmac/kite/README.md

 tightly into the language.
 You'll be able to create packages locally and push them up to a Lam package server, which will index them and generate documentation (and possibly run tests).
 Versioning is SemVer and uses lockfiles for consistency.

-The `lam` tool will be able to serve docs locally over HTTP, and will come with a type directed search tool a la Hoogle.
+You'll also be able to run the server locally with no extra setup.

+There are a number of additional features that make life easier for maintainers and users of Lam packages.

+### Breaking change detection

+Like Elm, Lam will detect when your your package contains a breaking change from a previous version and prevent you from releasing that change as a patch or minor version.

+### Breakage prediction

+For a widely used package it can often be difficult to know the impact of a breaking change until you release it and receive feedback from users.
+Lam will allow you to automatically build every package in the ecosystem that depends on yours and thereby predict the amount of churn before you release the new version.

+### Global search

+The Lam package server will support type-directed (i.e. Hoogle style) search across the entire package ecosystem.
+If a package somewhere has a function to convert a type from package A into a type from package B, you'll be able to find it.

+### Upper bound management

+In some parts of the Haskell world, a lot of time is spent setting and updating upper bounds on package dependencies.
+Unmaintained (but useful) packages cause issues if their upper bounds don't get updated as new versions of their dependencies are released.
+Lam will attempt to automate the setting and updating of upper bounds by determining the highest version at which the package builds successfully.
+This should remove a lot of work on the part of package maintainers.

+### Safe builds

+Lam intends to have no support for running arbitrary code at build time.
+As a result, it should always be safe to build any Lam package in any environment.

+### Editor tools

+Lam will have native Language Server Protocol support, and this will be used to implement interactive editing features such as case split.
+Lam will also ship with a simple `ghcid` style command (`lam watch` or something) that gives near instant feedback on type errors.

+### Fast typechecking

+Typechecking in Lam will be heavily optimised, as much of the tooling infrastructure depends on

 # Performance

-Lam's parsing and typechecking will be as fast as possible to support a productive feedback loop. `lam` will support file watching and reloading a la ghcid.

-Lam's runtime performance under interpretation will aim to be on par with Ruby's.
-Performance isn't a priority, and Lam is willing to sacrifice some to gain ergonomics or implementation simplicity.
+Much of the tooling described above depends heavily on typechecking being fast.
+One of the reasons this tooling is less common in other languages is the time it takes to build packages and find type errors.
+Lam's typechecker will be optimised to complete as quickly as possible, and Lam is willing to trade off more advanced features in exchange for performance in this area.

+Full build performance and runtime performance is a lower priority.
+Lam's interpreter will aim to be as fast as Ruby's.
 Compiled performance should be stronger, but is unlikely to compete with Haskell or Go.
 Lam will make use of common functional programming language optimisations such as inlining and beta reduction, but won't have anywhere near GHC's level of advanced optimisation.

 # Runtime